The Department for Education has amended National regulations to school attendance.

-Please click the image to download the intended expenditure pupil premium 2016 - 17
+Please click the image to download the Pupil Premium Strategy Statement

 The government is providing £150 million per annum for the academic years 2013/14 and 2014/15 to provide substantial new funding for primary school sport.
 The funding is jointly provided by the Departments for Education, Health and Culture, Media and Sport, with the money going directly to primary schools.
 The PE and sport premium is designed to help primary schools improve the quality of the PE and sport activities they offer all their pupils.